oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    found to apply to GNAP as well.
 In this case, a model of a "careful user" (see (#user_education)) was used to show that the attack can be prevented (at least in theory) by the user.
- * In "The Good, the Bad and the (Not So) Ugly of Out-of-Band Authentication with EID Cards and Push Notifications: Design, Formal and Risk Analysis" [@Pernpruner2020], Pernpruner et al. formally analysed a protocol relying on push notifications delivered to an out-of-band device to approve the authentication attempt on the primary device, as in the Backchannel-Transferred Session Pattern.
+ * In "The Good, the Bad and the (Not So) Ugly of Out-of-Band Authentication with eID Cards and Push Notifications: Design, Formal and Risk Analysis" [@Pernpruner2020], Pernpruner et al. formally analysed an authentication protocol relying on push notifications delivered to an out-of-band device to approve the authentication attempt on the primary device (Backchannel-Transferred Session Pattern, (#btsp)).
 The analysis was performed using the specification language ASLan++ and the model checker SATMC.
+According to the results of the analysis, they identified and defined the category of *implicit attacks*, which manage to deceive users into approving a malicious authentication attempt through social engineering techniques, thus not compromising all the authentication factors involved; these attacks are aligned with the definition of Cross-Device Consent Phishing (CDCP) attacks.
 (TODO: Add references to mitigations once included in the draft.)
  * In "An Automated Multi-Layered Methodology to Assist the Secure and Risk-Aware Design of Multi-Factor Authentication Protocols" [@Pernpruner2023], a protocol relying on a QR code to be read by a secondary